Table of Contents

 The question is whether any eventual higher interest rate backdrop will feed through into the returns on savings accounts, or if the silent threat of inflation will continue eating into hard-earned savings.

 Best savings accounts

 Despite the Bank of England’s base rate, the best return you can get on an easy access cash ISA is just 0.65%, according to data from Money Saving Expert.

 Many savers like to keep their savings flexible in case of an emergency.
 Rainy day funds have only become more popular in the wake of the Covid-19 pandemic and this is a trend we see continuing as the economy recovers.
 If you’re willing to lock your money up for a minimum of five years and have at least £2,000, though, the best return you can get stretches to 1.4%.

 The Bank of England’s interest rate rise is drip-feeding into the returns offered on cash savings accounts.
 At the start of the new tax year, the best return on an easy access cash ISA was 1%.

 Effects of inflation on your savings

-If you’re money is growing in a savings account, what’s the problem?
-Well, whilst the number in your account might look like its inching higher, the value of your money is actually being eroded by inflation.
+If your money is growing in a savings account, what’s the problem?
+Well, whilst the number in your account might look like it’s inching higher, the value of your money is actually being eroded by inflation.